RecceLabTechies/Documentations/docs/11 - Project Plan.md

 - Development of Prophet model
 - Enhancement of time series forecasting capabilities

-## LLM Specialist - David Law Cheng
+## LLM Developer - David Law Cheng
 ### LLM Development
 - Design and implementation of LLM for Groq pipeline
 - Managed with Javian to ensure LLM interaction with backend and frontend